phetsims/phet-info/checklists/code_review_checklist.md

 var beakerWidth;        // correct
 ```

-- [ ] Require statements should be organized into blocks, with the code modules first, followed by strings, images and audio (any order ok for strings/images/audio).
+- [ ] Require statements should be organized into blocks, with the code modules first, followed by plugins (strings, images, audio, ifphetio - any order ok for plugins).
 For modules, the var name should match the file name.
 Example below.

 ```js
 // modules